MAIF/thoth/thoth-documentation/src/main/paradox/banking.md

 This sample explains how to implement event sourcing for a simple use case of bank account.

-In this example, we will focus on managing accounts one by one (i.e. no transfer operations) :
+In this example, we will focus on managing accounts one by one.

-* because it's simpler to implement / understand
-* because [one feature](https://github.com/MAIF/thoth/issues/4) is missing to implement scenario such as multiple bank accounts
+We will see later @ref:[how to manager multiple accounts at once](advanced/multi-command.md).

 Here is the process modeling of what happens: